talbotcpp/sequence/README.md

 	//		VECTOR:			Capacity grows in the same way as std::vector.
 This behavior is implementation dependent.
 	//						It is provided so that sequence can be used as an implementation of std::vector and/or a
 	//						drop-in replacement for std::vector with no changes in behavior, even if the std::vector
-	//						growth behavoir cannot be otherwise modeled with LINEAR or EXPONENTIAL growth modes.
+	//						growth behavior cannot be otherwise modeled with LINEAR or EXPONENTIAL growth modes.

 	sequence_growth_lits growth = sequence_growth_lits::VECTOR;